 After you have found and selected a component, press the Place button to place it on the workspace.

 Select LCSC Electronics to open the web view of the LCSC website in the search box.
-Let’s find a number of items using this search engine.
+Let's find several items using this search engine.

 Let's start with the resistors: